bloomverga/openzeppelin-contracts-upgradeable/CONTRIBUTING.md

 Contributing to OpenZeppelin Contracts
 =======
+To contribute to the OpenZeppelin Contracts original project, it's [here](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/CONTRIBUTING.md).

-We really appreciate and value contributions to OpenZeppelin Contracts.
-Please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.
+To contribute to this alternative version, please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.

 ## Contribution guidelines

 Smart contracts manage value and are highly vulnerable to errors and attacks.
-We have very strict [guidelines], please make sure to review them!
+We recommand to follow the strict [guidelines] established by OpenZeppelin.
+Please make sure to review them!

 ## Creating Pull Requests (PRs)